1635: The Dreeson Incident: Plot summary

-Literary significance and reception
+Reception

-The book receives mixed to low reviews from readers.
+The book received mixed to negative reviews from readers.

-A reviewer for SFRevu liked the book but wrote that "it is easy to get drawn in by these characters, although sometimes it is hard to keep track of all the subplots that have developed".
-The Library Journal gave a more positive review by saying that the authors "keeps the action moving and the history honest as ordinary citizens of the 20th century bring their skills and their hopes to a dark time in European history."
+A reviewer for SFRevu liked the book, but wrote that "it is easy to get drawn in by these characters, although sometimes it is hard to keep track of all the subplots that have developed".
+Library Journal gave a more positive review by saying that the authors "keeps the action moving and the history honest as ordinary citizens of the 20th century bring their skills and their hopes to a dark time in European history."
 The reviewer for Booklist wrote that this book is a "solid addition to the Ring of Fire alternate history saga."

-1635: The Dreeson Incident was listed on the Locus (magazine) Hardcovers Bestsellers List for a single month in 2009 at number 5.
+1635: The Dreeson Incident was listed on the Locus Hardcovers Bestsellers List for a single month in 2009, at number 5.